-Infrastructure is vital to Queensland’s continued economic growth.
-The state offers a range of investment opportunities across multiple infrastructure sectors.
+Queensland offers a range of investment opportunities across multiple infrastructure sectors.

 The Queensland Government is committed to robust infrastructure development throughout the state.

-- A$1.42 billion across the health portfolio
+- $777.7 million across the health portfolio; and

 More information about the project is available here.